Installation

 ## Uninstall

-To remove Cedana SLURM completely, run:
+To remove Cedana SLURM completely, run on all nodes:

 ```sh